-They were still trying to dismiss the case on technicalities versus asking the most essential question which is, as a country, what duty do we owe to First Nations Métis and Inuit children and how are we going to fulfil that?
-Instead, they were making themselves out to be the ones that were the victim.
-I have a case that shouldn't have been properly brought in that forum and that should be swiftly dismissed on technicalities.
-But, to me, every one of those kids is worth the money and every kid is worth the sacrifice, and at a very minimum, they deserve the truth.
+9 They were still trying to dismiss the case on technicalities versus asking the most essential question 10 which is, as a country, what duty do we owe to First 11 Nations Métis and Inuit children and how are we going to 12 fulfil that?
+Instead, they were making themselves out to 13 be the ones that were the victim.
+I have a case that 14 shouldn't have been properly brought in that forum and that 15 should be swiftly dismissed on technicalities.
+But, to me, 16 17 every one of those kids is worth the money and every kid is 18 worth the sacrifice, and at a very minimum, they deserve the truth.
+19 because that to me is what self-government is.

-So, I was thrilled when I saw the TRC's opening report and I saw that the top recommendation was equity in child welfare, that we -- to me, the number one way we honour those survivors is not letting it happen to their grandkids.
-And, that means we need to, at a community level, have the strength to embrace what hurts, because that to me is what self-government is.
 It's not signing an agreement.
-It's addressing some of the dysfunction that has been handed down and is experienced
+It's addressing some of the dysfunction that has been handed down and is experienced most sharply by children, that's self-government.
+And, it is also about ensuring that the families have the supports that they need to be able to confront those difficult challenges.

+20 So, I was thrilled when I saw the TRC's 21 opening report and I saw that the top recommendation was 22 equity in child welfare, that we -- to me, the number one 23 way we honour those survivors is not letting it happen to 24 their grandkids.
+And, that means we need to, at a 25 community level, have the strength to embrace what hurts,